713.524.8253, ext 15

 713.524.8253, ext 13

 Sean Fitzpatrick, PhD, LPC, holds master’s degrees in religious studies (Rice University) and clinical psychology (University of Houston – Clear Lake) and received his doctorate in psychology through Saybrook University’s program in Jungian studies.
 Sean is a psychotherapist in private practice and has been employed at The Jung Center since 1997.
 His book The Ethical Imagination: Exploring Fantasy and Desire in Analytical Psychology will be published by Routledge in August 2019 and can be preordered here.
-His research interests also include the intersection of psychology and spirituality, ethics and the imagination, and vicarious trauma and the self-care needs of helping professionals and social service providers.
+His research interests also include the intersection of psychology and spirituality, and vicarious trauma and the self-care needs of helping professionals and social service providers.
 He is a senior fellow of the American Leadership Forum and serves on the boards of the Houston Museum District Association and the Network of Behavioral Health Providers.
 His local and national teaching schedule can be found at his website, sfitzpatrick.com.